nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

   /usr/include/gtk-2.0/gtk/gtkfilechooserbutton.h:59:8: error: unnecessary parentheses in declaration of ‘__gtk_reserved1’ [-Werror=parentheses]
    void (*__gtk_reserved1);

-In releases starting with ns-3.28.1, an option is available in Waf to work around these issues.
+In releases starting with ns-3.28.1, an option is available in CMake to work around these issues.
 The option disables the inclusion of the '-Werror' flag to g++ and clang++.
 The option is '--disable-werror' and must be used at configure time; e.g.:

 .. sourcecode:: bash

-  ./waf configure --disable-werror --enable-examples --enable-tests
+  ./ns3 configure --disable-werror --enable-examples --enable-tests

 Configure vs. Build
 ===================

-Some Waf commands are only meaningful during the configure phase and some commands are valid in the build phase.
+Some CMake commands are only meaningful during the configure phase and some commands are valid in the build phase.
 For example, if you wanted to use the emulation features of |ns3|, you might want to enable setting the suid bit using sudo as described above.
 This turns out to be a configuration-time command, and so